-Reducing preventable enteric infections and sometimes chronic illnesses that cripple and kill children is obstructed by poor water quality.
-In low-income countries like Bangladesh, diarrheal diseases—which are a major cause of child mortality—have mostly been related to exposure to fecal contaminations in drinking water.
-Point-of-use water treatment is one of the most efficient water, sanitation, and hygiene (WASH) interventions for lowering diarrheal disease, according to systematic reviews and meta-analyses on the efficiency of WASH programs 6,7.
+Poor water quality may hinder efforts to minimize preventable enteric infections and chronic illnesses that cripple and kill children.
+Exposure to fecal pollution in drinking water has been related to diarrheal infections, which are a prominent cause of child mortality in low-income countries such as Bangladesh.
+Point-of-use water treatment has been proven in systematic reviews and meta-analyses to be one of the most successful interventions for lowering diarrheal illnesses as part of water, sanitation, and hygiene (WASH) programs6,7.
 Globally, it is likely that massive expansions in access to oral rehydration therapy, water, and sanitation have reduced the number of children dying from diarrheal illnesses 8.
 Poor WASH practices could raise the risk of diarrheal illnesses, parasitic enteric infections, illnesses spread by mosquitoes, and environmental enteric dysfunction (EED), all of which can have an impact on children's health outcomes 9.